anastasiosv/video_motion_detector/README.md

-# Video Motion Detector with OpenCV
+# Video Motion Detector
-Video motion detector gathering feed from your Webcam, using Python and OpenCV in order to check the general movement on a space.
+Video motion detector implemented with Python and OpenCV library which gathers feed from your webcam and checks the movement that exist in a place.